jfharris67/stock-analysis/README.md

 ## Overview of Project
 ### Purpose

 Steve is looking to expand the dataset of his stock market analysis to include more stocks.
 The current code works well for a small number of stocks, but it may not be efficient enough to handle a larger dataset.
-I will refactor the code to make it more efficient and to improve its performance.
+I will refactor the code to make it more efficient and improve its performance.
 I plan to test the refactored code to determine whether it is faster and more reliable than the original version

 ## Results